A moratorium is in effect on adding information from Fire and Blood until December 20th.

 Separated from Westeros by the narrow sea, Essos extends eastwards for many thousands of miles.
 It is larger than Westeros but less densely populated.
 The western edge of the continent is controlled by the nine Free Cities, while the city-states of Slaver's Bay are located in the south-central region.
 Much of the continental interior, known as the Dothraki sea, is grassland ruled by the tribal warriors known as the Dothraki.
 Further east is Qarth and the fabled Jade Sea.
-The mapped lands of Essos are divided by the Bone Mountains and the Krazaaj Zasqa, which run from the Shivering Sea in the north to the Jade Gates in the south.
+The mapped lands of Essos are divided by the Bone Mountains, which run from the Shivering Sea in the north to the Jade Gates in the south.
 East of the Bone Mountains are the Plains of the Jogos Nhai, Yi Ti, the Grey Waste, Mossovy, and the legendary Asshai in the foreboding Shadow Lands.

 Sothoryos, also written as Sothoros, is located south of Essos, on the far side of the Summer Sea.
 It is a large continent consisting of deserts and jungles.
 It is said to be a haven for plagues and dangerous animals, and has not been explored much beyond the northern coastal regions.
-Just north of Sothoryos are the Basilisk Isles.
+Off the coast of northwestern Sothoryos are the Basilisk Isles, and to the west is Naath.

 The largest island in the known world is Great Moraq, located between the Summer Sea and the Jade Sea to the south of Qarth.
 The second largest appears to be Ib in the Shivering Sea north of the Kingdoms of the Ifeqevron, followed by the largest of the Summer Isles, Jhala.
 See also various other islands.